MacDon99/Hangman/README.md

 After 5 good attempts in a row without loosing any life points you get a hint!

+Guessing a whole word gives you extra time if you guess it, but it can cost you 2 lives if you miss!

 ## Winning

     Do you want to guess a letter or a whole word?